 3. The Size of the Opening

-Experienced terrarium builders can like a challenge and sometimes opt for containers with a very narrow opening.
+Terrarium builders who like a challenge can opt for containers with a narrow opening.

-It’s very easy to create a makeshift terrarium lid with some cling film, and then source a cut-to-size acrylic disc or cork stopper online.
+It’s very easy to create a makeshift terrarium lid with some saran wrap and then source a cut-to-size perspex disc or cork stopper online.

-👉 Check out these custom-cut perspex lids on Etsy.
+👉 Check out these custom-cut lids on Etsy.

 Terrarium Container Materials

-They need to be fully transparent so we can see the plants (that’s the point after all) but also because plants need sunlight for photosynthesis.
-To be more specific, plants use the visible spectrum of light for photosynthesis.
+Transparency is important so we can see the plants (that’s the point, after all), but also because plants use the visible spectrum of light for photosynthesis.

 Glass Terrarium Containers

-Glass terrariums are the most common kind and the ones I’d recommend.
+Glass terrariums are the most common kind and what I’d recommend over plastic.

 They’re great for all of the above practical reasons, but also because terrariums are ornaments too.
 And frankly, aesthetics count in this department.
 If I’ve created a beautiful plant ecosystem to display, I want it housed in an equally beautiful container.

-- Mason jars (check out our Jar Terrarium DIY Guide!)
+1. Mason jars (check out our Jar Terrarium DIY Guide).

-- Wardian cases (see our favorite Wardian Cases for sale).
+2. Wardian cases (see our favorite Wardian Cases roundup).

 Plastic Terrarium Containers

-If you’re wanting to do this DIY style (or if you find yourself building so many terrariums that the glass bill really starts to rack up) then upcycling a plastic container is an option.
+If you’re wanting to do this DIY style, then upcycling a plastic container is an option.

 👉 For more thrifty tips, check out my guide to creating a cheap terrarium.